• Skip to primary navigation

 Calories: 300kcalCarbohydrates: 38gProtein: 4gFat: 15gSaturated Fat: 3gPolyunsaturated Fat: 4gMonounsaturated Fat: 7gTrans Fat: 3gSodium: 161mgPotassium: 1051mgFiber: 4gSugar: 3gVitamin A: 16IUVitamin C: 21mgCalcium: 69mgIron: 2mg

-Keyword creamy dairy free mashed potatoes, dairy free mashed potatoes
+Keyword dairy free mashed potatoes

 Tried this recipe?Let us know how it was!